 Muhammad ibn Tumart, the Preacher of Maghreb

 History takes on dramatic change through the lives and efforts of devoted people, those to whom Allah (SWT) gave a special passion of the soul and steadfastness of will.
 Through their efforts, states are overthrown and the face of humanity changes.
 First of all, these people include the preachers of Islam.
 The greatest of these people was the Prophet, who, by the will of Allah, brought into the world a global, universal change.

 Muhammad ibn Tumart was born in a small village in southern Morocco between 1078 and 1082 into a poor Berber family.
-His father served as a candlelighter at the local mosque, and little Muhammad often helped him.
+His father served as a candle lighter at the local mosque, and little Muhammad often helped him.
 Everyone called him that – Muhammad, who loves the light.
-And this light was kindled not only in the mosque, Allah lit this light in his soul.
+And this light was kindled not only in the mosque, but Allah also lit this light in his soul.
 It was then already that Muhammad understood that his mission was to light the light of Allah in the hearts of people.

 which included Morocco, to get an education there, in the famous centre of sciences of the then Arab world.
 Muhammad wanted to become a disciple of the famous Imam al-Ghazali.

-Starting from the general (in which the Zahiris differed from the Malikis), Ibn Tumart moved on to particulars, namely, zealous monitoring of the observance of the sobriety of people (Ibn Tumart destroyed on the spot any bottle of wine he came across), the fight against music, images, a Berber bandage on their faces by men and the lack thereof on the faces of women.
-In all these violations Ibn Tumart blamed the “debauchery of morals” encouraged by the Almoravids, although it was on these issues that the Maliki and Zahirite madhhabs were absolutely in solidarity.
+Starting from the general (in which the Zahiris differed from the Malikis), Ibn Tumart moved on to particulars, namely, zealous monitoring of the observance of the sobriety of people.
+Ibn Tumart destroyed on the spot any bottle of wine he came across.
+The fight against music, images, a Berber bandage on their faces by men and the lack thereof on the faces of women.
+In all these violations Ibn Tumart blamed the “debauchery of morals” encouraged by the Almoravids.
+Although it was on these issues that the Maliki and Zahirite madhhabs were absolutely in solidarity.

 Together with their followers and disciples, they built a ribat (fortress), from where they began armed resistance to the Almoravids.
-During the life of Ibn Tumart, it turned impossible to fully defeat the Almoravids, but after his death, the Almohads were successful.
-In 1147, Ibn Tumart’s favorite disciple Abd al-Mumin defeated the Almoravids and took Marrakesh, after which the Almoravids’ power came to an end and a new state was established in the Maghreb and Spain for 130 years, about the creation of which Imam Ibn Tumart had dreamed so much.
+During the life of Ibn Tumart, it turned impossible to fully defeat the Almoravids.
+But after his death, the Almohads were successful.
+In 1147, Ibn Tumart’s favourite disciple Abd al-Mumin defeated the Almoravids and took Marrakesh.
+After which the Almoravids’ power came to an end and a new state was established in the Maghreb and Spain for 130 years, about the creation of which Imam Ibn Tumart had dreamed so much.